-Therapists can look at a piece of research in different ways.
-Gottman says the 65% of American men are incapable of readily accepting influence.
-This is a staggering number, as I mentioned in earlier posts when high double digits show up in social science research, something important is attempting to be described.
+Gottman says the 65% of American men are incapable of accepting influence.
+This is a staggering number, as I mentioned in earlier posts when high double digits show up in social science research, something important is being described.

-Gottman is quick to assign a gendered tag to criticism, yet I wonder if the refusal to accept influence at the heart of it all?
+Gottman assigns a gender tag to criticism, yet I wonder if the refusal to accept influence at the heart of it all?

 The problem just might be starting with men in the first place.